cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 ## benefits

-1. <font color=red> manage, configure and provision the AWS infrastructure as code </font>
+1. <font color=OrangeRed> manage, configure and provision the AWS infrastructure as code </font>
    - repeatedly and predictably model and provision resources
    - infrastructure is provisioned consistently
      - fewer mistakes
      - less time and effort than configure manually

-2. <font color=red> Supports almost all the AWS services and programmable </font>
+2. <font color=OrangeRed> Supports almost all the AWS services and programmable </font>
    - provision a broad range of AWS resources.
      - <font color=LightSlateBlue> compare </font>
      - <font color=LightSlateBlue> Elastic Beanstalk </font>